 Choosing the three best outfielders of the 80s was a tough chore.
 Actually, one can make a good case for any of the 3 runners-up I have listed.

 Robin Yount played with the Milwaukee Brewers in a career running from 1974-1993.
 Teaming with Paul Molitor, they were the heart and soul of the competitive Brewers teams of the late 70s and early 80s.
 Young won 2 American League MVPs in the 1980s.
 One of them came during the Brewers World Series appearance in 1982.
 Yount who started out as a shortstop and then switched to center field collected more hits in the 80s (1,731) than any other player.
 I'll never forget the last game of the 1982 season with the Brewers and Orioles tied for first place.
 Yount hit 2 homers off Jim Palmer to propel the Brewers to their first post season appearance.
 During his career, Yount was a .285 hitter with 3,142 hits.

 I really only remember Rickie Henderson playing with the Oakland Athletics during the 1980s.
 Actually, "The Man of Steel" played with 9 teams in a career from 1970-2003.
 He is known as the greatest lead off hitter and base runner.
-As a a member of the Hall of Fame and 10 time all-star, Henderson was a career .279 hitter with 3,055 hits and 297 home runs.
+As a member of the Hall of Fame and 10-time all-star, Henderson was a career .279 hitter with 3,055 hits and 297 home runs.
 Most importantly, he finished with 1,406 stolen bases, stealing 130 bases in 1982.
-Every pitcher feared seeing him on first base.
+Every pitcher feared to see him on first base.

 1. Roger Clemens: